soumenmaity106/Node-Cms-Shopping-Cart/README.md

-## Simple React Mobaile Web App
+## Simple CMS Shopping cart

-This simple shopping cart prototype shows how Node Express mongodb can be used to build a friendly user experience with instant visual updates and scaleable code in ecommerce applications.
+This simple shopping cart  shows how Node Express mongodb can be used to build a friendly user experience with instant visual updates and scaleable code in ecommerce applications.

 ## Features
    1. **Admin Section**